localstack/snowflake-docs/content/en/references/configuration/index.md

 {{< / command >}}

 If no profile is specified, the `default.env` profile will be loaded.
-While explicitly specified, the environment variables will always overwrite the profile.
+If explicitly specified, any environment variables will overwrite the configurations defined in the profile.

 To display the config environment variables, you can use the following command: